I’m a girl. You can call me Wilson, Willy, Willie, or Wil – all based on my last name because I like it that way.

 I love kids and I have a high tolerance for most kid behavior – running around, crying, pouting.
 I’ll take pictures of all that, too.
 Most importantly, I want busy, working families to know I’ve got your back – we’ll get great photos, no nonsense, and you will get an awesome gallery with your best shots.

 I have a thumbcat named Weenie and a Landseer Newfoundland named Guppy.
-My other two cats would be offended if I don't mention them, they're Lux Exterior and Bitty Kitty (aka Bittums).
+My other cat would be offended if I don't mention her, they're Lux Exterior (aka The Meepers).

 I have two kids and have spent waaay too much time as a PTA member.
 (Ask me for fundraising tips!)